IBM/edge-scalability-testbed/roles/ec2instances/README.md

 Default role variables are defined in defaults/main.yml.

 A security group which allows SSH for Ansible engine should be manually created or updated before using this role.
-The security group can then be referenced by the `group` role variable in defaults/main.yml, e.g.:
+The security group name (not group ID) can then be referenced by the `group` role variable in defaults/main.yml, e.g.:
 ```
 group: ec2nodes
 ```